Academic Conversation Skills Intensive Course: August 14-18, 2023, 9:00 am – 12:00 pm ET (Synchronous Online)

 For questions regarding course content, please contact Dr. Jane Freeman: email@example.com

 Eligibility & Registration Procedures

 In order to sign up for the 5-day intensive ACS course, you must meet the following conditions:

-- You are starting a graduate degree (a Master’s degree or a PhD) at the University of Toronto in September, 2020, or you started a graduate degree at the U of T in the last six months and have not yet taken the ACS course
+- You are starting a graduate degree (a Master’s degree or a PhD) at the University of Toronto in September 2023.

 PLEASE NOTE: This is a fully synchronous course that will not be recorded.
 Attendance at all 15 hours of the online course is mandatory for registration.
 The course is offered in its regular (non-intensive) format of 2 hours a week for six weeks in multiple sections starting in September.
-If you are not able to attend the full five-day intensive version, you should wait and register for a section of the course starting in September or late October.
+If you are not able to attend the full five-day intensive version, you will need to wait and register for a section of the course starting in September or late October.
 To register, click the button below: